thoughtspot/thoughtspot.github.io/_admin/data-security/share-pinboards.md

 ---
-title: [Share a pinboard]
+title: [Share a Liveboard]
 toc: false
-last_updated: 2/12/2020
+last_updated: 11/04/2021
-summary: "Whenever you view a pinboard you have the option of sharing it with others. "
+summary: "Whenever you view a Liveboard you have the option of sharing it with others. "
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---